react-boilerplate/react-boilerplate/README.md

 ## Features

 - Using [**react-transform-hmr**](https://github.com/gaearon/react-transform-hmr), your changes in the CSS and JS get reflected in the app instantly without refreshing the page.
 That means that the **current application state persists** even when you change something in the underlying code!
-For a very good explanation and demo watch Dan Abramov himself [talking about it at react-europe](https://www.youtube.com/watch?v=xsSnOQynTHs).
+For a very good explanation and demo, watch Dan Abramov himself [talking about it at react-europe](https://www.youtube.com/watch?v=xsSnOQynTHs).

 - [**Redux**](https://github.com/gaearon/redux) is a much better implementation of a flux–like, unidirectional data flow.
 Redux makes actions composable, reduces the boilerplate code and makes hot–reloading possible in the first place.
-For a good overview of redux check out the talk linked above or the [official documentation](https://gaearon.github.io/redux/)!
+For a good overview of redux, check out the talk linked above or the [official documentation](https://gaearon.github.io/redux/)!

 - [**PostCSS**](https://github.com/postcss/postcss) is like Sass, but modular and capable of much more.
 PostCSS is, in essence, just a wrapper for plugins which exposes an easy to use, but very powerful API.
 While it is possible to [replicate Sass features](https://github.com/jonathantneal/precss) with PostCSS, PostCSS has an [ecosystem of amazing plugins](http://postcss.parts) with funcionalities Sass cannot even dream about having.